rubyjs/mini_racer/README.md

 - Multi runtime support due to SWIG based bindings
 - Supports a JavaScript debugger
 - Does not support timeouts for JavaScript execution
+- No support for execjs (can not be used with Rails uglifier and coffeescript gems)

 ###therubyrhino